 The Joint Upper Blue TDR Bank provides a benefit to potential users of TDRs and was created as a way to help bring prospective purchasers and sellers of TDRs together.
 A backcountry property owner who is interested in selling their development rights would normally have to locate a potential purchaser on their own.
 Vice versa, a developer would normally have to do extensive research to locate prospective sellers.
 The Joint Upper Blue TDR Bank allows either party to voluntarily come to one known location to complete these arrangements.
 The county administers the TDR Bank, in coordination with the Town of Breckenridge.

 At the time of each TDR purchase, an administrative fee must also be paid to the County Planning Department.
-In 2018, the base administrative fee is $2,800 for any transaction of one development right or a fraction of a development right.
+Currently, the base administrative fee is $2,800 for any transaction of one development right or a fraction of a development right.
 For transactions involving more than one development right, an additional incremental fee of $350 must be paid for each additional development right or portion of a development right.
-This administrative fee is adjusted annually based on the percentage increase in the hourly staff rate published annually in the Summit County Planning Department Development Review Fee Schedule.Since it was initiated, the Upper Blue TDR Program has protected 1,386 acres of the identified backcountry area in the Upper Blue Basin.
+This administrative fee is adjusted annually in March of each year based on the percentage increase in the hourly staff rate published annually in the Summit County Planning Department Development Review Fee Schedule.Since it was initiated, the Upper Blue TDR Program has protected 1,415 acres of the identified backcountry area in the Upper Blue Basin.
 In addition, the program has now been amended to allow platted properties in designated receiving areas containing high quality wetlands to possibly qualify as TDR sending areas.
-To date, the program has protected 17 wetland lots, totaling about 9 acres.
+To date, the program has protected 27 wetland lots, totaling about 14 acres.

 Countywide TDR Program & Basin-Specific Information